Purchases made through links earn us a small commission, at no extra cost to you.

-Stretching along the Sea of Japan, in the San’in region of Chugoku in Western Honshu, is a coastal prefecture that’s largely untouched by foreign visitors, at least for now.
+Stretching along the Sea of Japan, in the Chugoku region of Western Honshu, is a coastal prefecture that’s largely untouched by foreign visitors, at least for now.
 But once the secret gets out, I’d expect that to change.

 Tottori prefecture is an ideal area of Japan to visit for people, like myself, who prefer smaller cities and towns without the big crowds.
 After all, Tottori is Japan’s least populated prefecture.